ErtugrulKusva/Forest_Fire_Detector/README.md

 # Forest_Fire_Detector
 In this project, fire and smoke were detected using yolov4.
+I created datasets and labelled images myself.
+The project is not suitable for commercial use

 Project video link: https://www.youtube.com/watch?v=oAUN68r7N5o

 Hardware: